 PATHas noted there, otherwise none of the

-- Open a command line in the root of the repository.
+- Open a command line in the root of your clone of the repository.

 pip3 install -r src/docs/requirements.txtto install dependencies.